The writing app that works

 Does it actually write in my voice?

 This is the entire point. bookmoth analyses your prose at the sentence level and builds a writing profile from your actual patterns: your rhythms, your dialogue instincts, where you're lyrical and where you're blunt.
 That profile sits at the core of every chapter draft.
 The output won't be indistinguishable from what you'd write by hand, but it will be recognisably in your voice rather than the generic literary register most AI tools reach for by default.
+For the full picture, see how the main AI writing tools compare on preserving your voice.

 What do I need to get started?